bahrus/custom-enhancements/README.md

 ## A helper property to make setting properties easier.

-In addition to the two methods above, the enhancements property would contain a property which returns a proxy, which can then dynamically return an instance of the enhancement, if the enhancement has already attached.
+In addition to the two methods above, the enhancements property would contain a lazy property which would return/instantiate a proxy if invoked/retrieved, which can then dynamically return an instance of the enhancement, if the enhancement has already attached.
 If it hasn't attached yet, it will return either an empty object, or whatever value has been placed there previously.

 This would allow consumers of the enhancement to pass property values (and only property values) ahead of the upgrade (or after the upgrade), so that no "await" is necessary: